kimsible/getpeer.tube/README.md

 This script is based on [the official docker production setup](https://docs.joinpeertube.org/#/install-docker) and runs on most x86-64 linux distributions.

+**WARNING: before any upgrade don't forget to backup your peertube installation.**

 ### Server requirements

 - x86-64 Linux Distribution updated